 6. Telecommunication services

-Telecommunication services securities comprise 4.7 percent of the index and include notable companies like BCE (TSX:BCE).
+Telecommunication services securities comprise 4.5 percent of the index and include notable companies like BCE (TSX:BCE).
 BCE is best known for its ownership of Canadian telecommunication property Bell.
-The company’s third-quarter report notes a 14.9-percent increase in free cashflow over last year, as well as net earnings of C$817 million, up 2.1 percent.

 10. Real estate

-The real estate sector occupies 2.9 percent of the composite index.
+The real estate sector occupies 3 percent of the index.
 First Capital Realty (TSX:FCR) is one of the securities involved in this space.
 The company specializes in hybrid properties combining living space with retail and commercial properties.
-Its annual report for 2016 notes that the company has invested roughly C$655 million into acquiring new properties with a special emphasis on the downtown core of Toronto.
-In Q3 2017, the company reported quarterly results of $73.3 million.

 In the US, Extendicare operates through its wholly owned subsidiary, Extendicare Health Services, and has 156 senior care centers in the country.
-In Canada, Extendicare works through its subsidiary Extendicare (Canada), and has 95 facilities with 12,600 beds.
-The company reported a 1.9-percent increase in revenue to $273.2 million in its Q3 results for 2017.
+In Canada, Extendicare works through its subsidiary Extendicare (Canada), and has 118 facilities.

 This is an updated version of an article originally published by the Investing News Network in 2014.

 Don’t forget to follow us @INN_Resource for real-time news updates!

 Securities Disclosure: I, Amanda Kay, currently hold no direct investment interest in any company mentioned in this article.